CanonicalLtd/maas-docs/en/nodes-comp-hw.md

-Title: Composable Hardware
+Title: Pods
 TODO:  Track bug: https://bugs.launchpad.net/maas/+bug/1688066
 table_of_contents: True

-# Composable Hardware
+# Pods

-Composable hardware allows for the dynamic composition of nodes from a pool of available hardware resources (e.g. disk space, memory, cores).
-MAAS calls such a collection of resources a *Pod*.
+Pods, or composable hardware, allow for the dynamic composition of nodes from a pool of available hardware resources (e.g. disk space, memory, cores).

 This enables a machine request to be made without having machines pre-built.
 Modelling tools, such as [Juju][about-juju], can leverage this functionality